Iddeko/TimeHUElar/README.md

 # TimeHUElar
-A way to link timeular octahedron with philips hue lamp
+A way to link timeular octahedron with philips hue lamp.